matrix-org/matrix-spec-proposals/specification/41_end_to_end_encryption.rst

 The ciphertext is a mapping from device curve25519 key to an encypted payload for that device.
 The ``body`` is a base64 encoded message body.
-The type is an integer indicating the type of the message body: 0 for the intial pre-key message, 1 for ordinary messages.
+The type is an integer indicating the type of the message body: 0 for the initial pre-key message, 1 for ordinary messages.

 Olm sessions will generate messages with a type of 0 until they receive a